mirovow/bizon/README.md

 # Bizon
-Bizon is a simple Node.js library that allow you to run functions in a worker thread.
+Bizon is a simple library that allows you to run functions in a worker thread of Node.JS or Web Workers of a browser.

 ## Installation
 ```